micyiucm/Dynamic-Factor-Arbitrage-Isolating-Residual-Momentum-in-Sector-ETFs/README.md

 # Dynamic Factor Arbitrage: Isolating Residual Momentum in Sector ETFs

 This is a quantitative finance research project that explores **statistical arbitrage** in U.S. equity sector ETFs by extracting tradable signals from factor model residuals.
-We compare static PCA decomposition against an adaptive **Bayesian state-space model** to capture time-varying factor exposures.
+We compare static PCA decomposition against an adaptive **Bayesian state-space model (SSM)** via Kalman filtering to capture time-varying factor exposures.
 The models are evaluated using a walk-forward validation approach.

 ---